Ada-Developers-Academy/core-unit-1/fundamentals-recap/fundamentals-vocabulary.md

 print(my_fraction_as_int)
 ```

+### !callout-info

+## Experiment with Casting
-Callout: Often times, the behavior of converting isn't very predictable.
+Often times, the behavior of converting isn't very predictable.
 What happens when we cast an empty list into a string?
 Or an integer into a boolean?
 It is best to experiment with converting in a REPL before using it in code.
+### !end-callout

 ## Literals Are The Thing Itself